iJesusApm/avanti-shop/README.md

 - components/: reusable components used across different screens.
 - navigation/: the app's navigation components and configuration.
 - screens/: screen components that render the UI and handle user interaction.
+- services/: here are the files related to communication with the API.
+- styles/: contains files for the global styles of your application.
 - App.tsx: the main entry point of the app.